South African National Lottery: PICK 3

 This game launched on 3 December 2016.
 It was a daily game with a top prize of R10,000.

 The PICK 3 game was discontinued from 15 March 2019.

 One can still view the past results of the game until discontinuance, but no further plays can be made for this game mode.

 PICK 3 was effectively replaced by the DAILY LOTTO game.

-Other ways to play

-As well as by purchasing a ticket at a shop, tickets can be purchased many other ways.

-Online

-All National Lottery games can be played online after registering.
-There are two ways of playing the lotto online.

-FNB, Standard Bank & Nedbank: LOTTO, LOTTO PLUS 1, LOTTO PLUS 2, PowerBall, PowerBall PLUS and Daily LOTTO are available for play through the bank's apps.

-National Lottery website: LOTTO, LOTTO PLUS 1, LOTTO PLUS 2, PowerBall, PowerBall PLUS, Daily Lotto and SPORTSTAKE 13 are available for play through the South African National lottery website.

 Record jackpots

 Below lists the highest 11 jackpots from the National Lottery of South Africa.